kuddlefishbwaa/CoC_CharacterGenApp/README.md

 # CoC_CharacterGenApp
-This web application, built in Ruby on Rails, is designed to streamline the character creation process for the Call of Cthulhu tabletop RPG
+This web application, built in Ruby on Rails, is designed to streamline the character creation process for the Call of Cthulhu tabletop RPG.
+It serves as a valuable tool for both players and game masters (GMs), offering a faster and more convenient way to create, save, and manage character sheets.
+The app addresses the traditionally time-consuming setup of character generation by allowing users to quickly generate complete character profiles with randomly assigned attributes and skills.
+This feature makes the app particularly useful for extended campaigns or for quickly filling in characters when needed.